 This little adventure happened while we were out on BC’s gorgeous Vancouver Island late last year and for the first time in eons, we had nothing to do, report on or to document.
 It’s a lazy afternoon and served no purpose but to be fun.
 Greetings from Comox Fisherman’s Wharf,...

-It’s abandoned, weather-beaten to all hell and found at a lonely prairie crossroads.
-Our subject, Notre Dame de Savoie Catholic Church is well over a century old now but last used for services some sixty years ago.
+It’s abandoned, weather-beaten to hell, and found at a lonely prairie crossroads.
+Our subject, Notre Dame de Savoie Catholic Church (sometimes Notre Dame de Savoie of Tinchebray) is well over a century old now but last used for services some sixty years ago.
 So empty longer than used.
-It’s showing its age and keep in mind...
+It’s showing...

 The two photos that make up this Then & Now were shot from the same position, but at least fifty years apart.
 It’s repeated here all too often, but it’s a great thrill to stand where an old photo was captured, and take one that’s similar.
 Call it weird.
 In...